Arechis II of Benevento: Family

 Around 757, Arechis married Adelperga, a daughter of the northern Lombard king Desiderius.
 Arechis established friendly—but largely independent—relations with Desiderius.
 This lasted until 774, when the Lombard kingdom fell to the Franks and Desiderius was deposed.
 The Beneventan couple produced five children: three boys and two girls.

 Cultural contributions

 By eighth century standards, Adelperga and Arechis were notable patrons of culture.
 Adelperga commissioned the major Lombard writer Paul the Deacon to produce his Historia Romana, a textbook of Roman history which was widely used during the rest of the Middle Ages.
 Some historians also argue that they commissioned Paul's more famous Historia gentis Langobardorum although this is uncertain.
 Arechis arranged for the transfer of saints' relics to the newly commissioned church of Santa Sofia in Benevento.
 The church still survives, albeit heavily restored.
 It is decorated with rare eighth-century frescoes.

 Arechis also put resources into building projects in Salerno, including a new palace and castle.
-Salerno became an increasingly important port city during Arechis' reign.
+Salerno became an increasingly important port city during Arechis's reign.
 Major southern monasteries, such as Montecassino and San Vincenzo al Volturno also received substantial donations from him.